Watch our Grand Opening celebration here.

 The research program also provides students with a strong knowledge of experimentation, analysis, and biomechanical modeling.

 The physical ergonomics program emphasizes the application of this research to real-world problems.
 Students are able to use their knowledge and apply it directly to occupational settings, with the goal of reducing workplace injuries.
-Many research studies (which originate in the Biodynamics Laboratory) have involved and continue to require collection and analysis of biomechanical and ergonomics data directly from the industrial environment.
+Many research studies (which originated in the Biodynamics Laboratory) have involved and continue to require collection and analysis of biomechanical and ergonomics data directly from the industrial environment.